Welcome to Paprika Recipe Manager!

 The settings panel allows you to configure Paprika's default behavior.

-It also provides access to Papika's syncing, backup, import, and export features.
+It also provides access to Papika's syncing, import, and export features.

-Paprika's settings panel can be accessed by pressing the gear button in the toolbar on the recipes screen.
+Paprika's settings panel can be accessed by pressing the Settings button in the main navigation menu.

 Browser